Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

 A connection can be made that individuals working with mathematics - as such in STEM career fields, have heightened financial literacy and therefore, are more likely to find value in this application.
 Features of the application such as sentiment analysis may allow these individuals approaching investing systematically may have advantage over widespread trends of investor fear or greed.

 ### <a name="two_three"></a>2.3 Target Summary
-As Ticker Tape will be seen as a complementary product to services such as Robinhood, the mean age will be a contributing factor to Ticker Tape's target age.
+As TKR Prism will be seen as a complementary product to services such as Robinhood, the mean age will be a contributing factor to TKR Prism's target age.

 Additional findings cited from the 2018 National Financial Capital Study suggest Hispanic and Asian American individuals between as target ethnicities, as they not only spend less than income, but are also most likely to use websites and applications for financial tasks.

-In terms of age group and education level, Ticker Tape will be marketed towards college educated individuals between 21 and 34, where focus is skewed left.
+In terms of age group and education level, TKR Prism will be marketed towards college educated individuals between 21 and 34, where focus is skewed left.

 Target income follows loosely towards $25-75k, as the financial well-being score naturally progresses as income increases.
 For employment sector, individuals within the science, technology, engineering, or mathematics fields are seen as primary candidates for the application, however secondary may fall to individuals within the business or logistics sectors.